 Professor Ciani specializes in the histories of women and gender across the Americas, with a focus on social justice issues.
-She is a Core Faculty member for the Women's & Gender Studies (WGS) program and the History Department's liaison to the Honors Program.
+She is a Core Faculty member for the Women's, Gender & Sexualities Studies (WGSS) program and is the History Department's liaison to the Honors Program.
 She is also the advisor for the Registered Student Organization, Women's History Club.
-Ciani is involved with efforts by museum professionals to diversify exhibition spaces, such as through the National Women's History Museum.
-Her book, Choosing to Care: One Hundred Years of Childcare and Social Reform in San Diego, 1850-1950 is available through the University of Nebraska Press and Amazon.
+Ciani is involved with efforts by museum professionals to diversify exhibition spaces, such as through the National Women's History Museum, and with bringing the histories of women and girls into K-12 curricula.